William Koontz

 Clark Berry Photography – clarkberry.com 803.996.5982

-In 2023, Ashby was named by Super Lawyers as one of the Top 25 Lawyers in South Carolina.
+In 2023 and 2025, Ashby was named by Super Lawyers as one of the Top 25 Lawyers in South Carolina regardless of practice area.
 She is a graduate of Presbyterian College and the University of South Carolina School of Law.
 Ashby’s focus is domestic litigation, though she has practiced extensively in Circuit Court and is licensed to practice in the United States District Court and the United States Supreme Court.
 Ashby is one of few South Carolina domestic practitioners admitted as a Fellow in the American Academy of Matrimonial Lawyers, generally recognized by judges and attorneys as preeminent family law practitioners with a high level of knowledge, skill and integrity.
 Ashby is Board Certified in the area of Family Law by the National Board of Trial Advocates and in 2022 was inducted into the charter chapter of the South Carolina Family Law Inn of Court as a Master.
+She is the 11th Circuit Governor for the South Carolina Association for Justice.

 Ashby holds an AV Preeminent peer-review rating from Martindale-Hubbell.
 She has contributed to the SCAJ journal, The Bulletin, and the national magazine Family Lawyer.
 She was appointed by the Chief Justice of the South Carolina Supreme Court as a Lawyer-Neutral Member of the Commission on Alternative Dispute Resolution in 2022 and sits on the Advisory Board for the Lexington District One Center for Law and Global Policy Development.
 She speaks regularly at continuing legal education seminars.

-Ashby has been named a Super Lawyers Selectee on numerous occasions as well as one of the Best Lawyers in America on three occasions.
+Ashby has been named a Super Lawyers Selectee and listed as one of the Best Lawyers in America on multiple.
 She is a 2022 recipient of the University of South Carolina Compleat Lawyer Award, which recognizes alumni for their outstanding civic and professional accomplishments, significant contributions to the legal profession, and those who exemplify the highest standards of professional competence, ethics, and integrity.